reportportal/agent-java-testNG/README_TEMPLATE.md

 ## Running tests

 We are set.
-To run set we just need to execute corresponding command in our build system.
+To run tests we just need to execute corresponding command in our build system.

 #### Maven